 Daylight hours in Iceland and how to deal with them

 One big consideration of a winter road trip is the limited daylight hours in winter.
-If you travel in Iceland at this time of year then you need to be organized with your time.
+If you travel around Iceland at this time of year, then you need to be organized with your time.
 You will want to make the most of the daylight hours for moving around and sightseeing.
-That’s not too tricky though once you get into the rhythm.
+That’s not too tricky once you get into the rhythm.

-Contrary to what some people think Iceland does not experience polar nights.
-There are around five hours of daylight in winter and then an hour or two either side of twilight.
-In midwinter, the sun will rise at about 9.30am and then head back down to the horizon by about 3pm.
-These are approximate times and even when it is up the sun is still quite low.
-If you have a cloudy and dull day it can often feel like the sun hasn’t risen at all.
-Conversely, if the skies are clear then you will be blessed with the incredible golden light of a low sun for hours.
+Contrary to what some people think, Iceland does not experience polar nights.
+There are around five hours of daylight in winter and then an hour or two on either side of twilight.
+In midwinter, the sun will rise at about 9.30 am and then head back down to the horizon by about 3 pm.
+These are approximate times and even when it is up, the sun is still quite low.
+If you have a cloudy and dull day, it can often feel like the sun hasn’t risen at all.
+Conversely, if the skies are clear, then you will be blessed with the incredible golden light of a low sun for hours.

 The best winter road trips in Iceland

 Exploring the winter wonderland of Iceland can yield some incredible experiences.
-As well as sightseeing at frozen waterfalls and bubbling lava fields there are plenty more adrenalin-inducing activates.
+As well as sightseeing at frozen waterfalls and bubbling lava fields, there are plenty more adrenalin-inducing activities.
 You might take a thrilling snowmobile ride to a distant glacier or ski off-piste in the north.
-You could go ice caving or hiking and climbing over a glacier.
-Other activities to enjoy could be whale watching, dog sledding or a photo safari.
+You could go ice-caving or hiking and climb over a glacier.
+Some of the best things to do in Iceland in the winter include whale watching, dog sledding, or a photo safari.

-One thing you will certainly want to do is go in search of the Northern Lights.
+One thing you will certainly want to do is go searching for the Northern Lights.
 The Aurora Borealis light up the dark night sky in all sorts of dancing colors.
-These magical lights are unpredictable though.
+These magical lights are unpredictable, though.
 There are mobile apps to help you pick the best time to see them.
-If you are renting a campervan in Iceland then you will be well placed to see them.
+If you are renting a campervan in Iceland, then you will be well placed to see them.
 They are best viewed away from urban areas where light pollution doesn’t obscure the view.
-If you are camping then you are already quite likely to see them.
+If you are camping, then you are already quite likely to see them.
 You may simply need to look outside your camper window.

 One final recommendation is to make the most of Iceland’s thermal hot springs.
 They are a great way to warm up on cold days.
 There is nothing quite as exhilarating as walking barefoot through the snow and plunging into a steamy outdoor pool.